PalMassimo/learning-background/Terraform/Notes.md

 Sentinels do not prevent to manual changes from the console.
 Sentinels are a paid feature.

 ### Backend Operations Types
-The remote backend stores terraform state and may be used to run operations in the terraform cloud.
+Terraform cloud supports `local` and `remote` backend operation types.
+The **remote backend** stores terraform state and may be used to run operations in the terraform cloud, instead with the **local backend**
-Terraform cloud can also be used with localo operations, in which case only state is stored in the terraform cloud backend
+Terraform cloud can also be used with local operations, in which case only state is stored in the terraform cloud backend

 When using full remote operations (e.g. `terraform plan`) can be executed in terraform cloud's run environment, with log output streaming to the local terminal.
 The output shown in the local terminal will be the same as the one shown if the command was run in the cloud.